Fellow & Tutor I.S.T.D. (London)

 Apart from her professional career as a dancer, Elizabeth modelled for Top Mods in Cape Town, Top Models London, and Sandra Reynolds in Norwich.
 She also choreographed for TV adverts and series such as Specsavers, British Airways and Lovejoy.
 She was chosen for the face of Specsavers and she starred in The Chief, Ivanhoe, Lovejoy, Growing Rich and Riders.
 Between 2000 and 2011 Elizabeth formed the first dance company in Covent Garden.
 In these years she created a ballet school within Framlingham College prep school, Brandeston Hall, Suffolk, where she entered students on a regular basis for their Cecchetti exams.
 In 2017 Elizabeth moved to Malta and she is now very happy to be part of the teaching faculty at the Johane Casabene Dance Conservatoire.

-Svetlana started her classical ballet training in a private school in Moscow where for ten years she was taught, by amongst many others, Lubov Jakunina, Alexandre Prokoviev and Gennady Ledyah - former Bolshoi graduates.
-Svetlana performed in classical roles in organised concerts in Moscow.
-In 1989 she graduated from the Moscow University of Culture as both a Classical Ballet Maitre and a teacher of Russian Folk Dance.
-Immediately, Svetlana began teaching at one of the leading Russian Folk Companies for children where she taught both Classical Ballet and Russian Folk Dance.
+Svetlana Silina started her classical ballet training in a private school in Moscow where for ten years she was taught, by amongst many others, Lubov Jakunina and Alexandre Prokoviev, former Bolshoi graduates.
+In 1976, Svetlana performed in classical roles in organised concerts in Moscow.
+In 1989 she graduated – specialising in Culture – from the Moscow University.
+Here she graduated as both a Classical Ballet Maître and a teacher of Russian Folk Dance.
+Svetlana began teaching at one of the leading Russian Folk Companies for children.
+Here she taught both Classical Ballet and Russian Folk Dance.
 During this period she also performed with a Russian Folk Group touring most regions in Russia.
-In 1996 Svetlana made Malta her home and was a member of the teaching faculty at the Central Academy of Ballet for 19 years dancing and choreographing in all their shows.
-Svetlana took part in various performances namely Dance Fusion at Manoel Theatre in 2002, Maya on Flamenco in 2005, Waking up the Lady in 2005, Carmen at the Old Opera House in 2006, Notte Bianca at the Prime Minister Palace in 2007, Celebration of 20th Anniversary of Spanish Dance Society in Malta in 2007 and different shows on television, amongst others.
-Svetlana also holds her Associate status from the Imperial Society of Teachers of Dancing, Cecchetti Faculty, as well as Profesora de Baile (PdB) from the Spanish Dance Society.
+In 1996, Svetlana made Malta her home and was a member of the teaching faculty at the Central Academy of Ballet for seventeen years.
+In 2000 she was invited to teach in a Summer School in Udine – Italy.
+Svetlana also holds her Associate status from the Imperial Society of Teachers of Dancing, Cecchetti Faculty, as well as IdB (I) & IdB (II),PdB from the Spanish Dance Society.
 Svetlana is currently being trained to become an examiner for the Spanish Dance Society.
 In 2004 she was appointed Head of Spanish Dance at the Malta Drama & Music Centre.
 In 2017, she became Head of Spanish Dance Faculty at the Johane Casabene Dance Conservatoire.
 She still holds both positions to date.

 Renee Saliba ACII